Mobile phone coverage

 Other providers who piggyback on the O2 network are giffgaff, Tesco Mobile, Sky Mobile and Lyca Mobile.

 The G in 3G, 4G, 5G and so on stands for 'generation'.
-All 3G really means, then is that it is the third generation of mobile telecommunications infrastructure.
+All 3G really means is that it is the third generation of mobile telecommunications infrastructure.
 It differs most substantially from its predecessor, 2G, in that it focuses on data transfer.
 2G offered limited data access at ultra-slow download speeds, where 3G, with its somewhat paltry average 6.1Mbps download speed at least offers a reasonable chance of browsing the web, answering emails and even watching the odd YouTube video here and there.

 Ultimately, though, you can no longer take out a plan with 3G data.
 The network, with its older technology, is still there in places.
 Where a 4G signal isn't available you may see your signal 'step down' to 3G to keep you connected.
 3G is no longer relevant to conversations around package choice, though.